cmashamolcm/learn_react/react-basics/react.md

    `React.createContext(isLoggedIn: false);`
    Now, in `<AppContext.Provider value={isLoggedOut: true}>` means that isLoggedIn is undefined and the context has json with key isLoggedOut.

+22. Rules to follow while using a hook:
+   `1.
+Always use hoos inside a functional component` `2.
+Use hook only at the top level of functional component.
+Not insiude some random function or callback of another hook etc.`

+23. React.forwardRef() function and useImerativeHandle() hook:
+   - This is to expose the child properties and functions to parent component.
+   - Wrap child with React.forwardRef() to enable to accept ref similar to props.
+   - Use useImperativeHandle() to attach properties or fuctions of child to the ref came from parent.
+   - Refer Input.js and Login.js in use-context project for sample.
+   - At the max times, without ref and impertaive approach, we can make things work.
+Making child focus, scroll etc, this helps.
+   - Why is exposing a ref good?
+   When we write some component libraries or reusable components, refs exposes teh possibility to access direct DOM element so that in some rare situations, other develpers might need that.
+Usually, ForwardRef and useImerativeHandle are used together to make clean, testable, high performing(re-renders only child instead of parent etc when needed.)

+   - If we use refs a lot, it can be a performance problem also.
+The reason is, whenever a chnage to ref happens in actual DOM, a re-render occurs.
+This is valid in case of states and props as well.
+   - Using refs exposes the child and hence encapuslation is lost for child.
+It leads to unpredictable nature.
+We as behavior of child will couple with parent.
+   - Also, it can be confusing to other developers in terms of maintainability, debugging, testing(difficult to set test data with ref and assert)
+   - That is why, we have to use refs carefully.